 It is not easy to overestimate the importance of the Lewis and Clark exploration.
-It revealed to the world a new region of incalculable resource; prairies, plains and foothills which pastured incredible numbers of elk, deer, bear, wild sheep and buffalo, rich valleys, streams swarming with the living treasure of the beaver; and beyond the mountains it discovered a country greener and more sumptuous than legendary Quivira, a land of magnificent forests, smiling meadows, deep harbors, and shining mountain peaks.
+It revealed to the world a new region of incalculable resource; prairies, plains and foothills which pastured such incredible numbers of elk, deer, bear, wild sheep and buffalo; rich valleys; streams swarming with the living treasure of the beaver; and beyond the mountains it discovered a country greener and more sumptuous than legendary Quivira, a land of magnificent forests, smiling meadows, deep harbors, and shining mountain peaks.
+Commerce eagerly followed them up the Missouri.